kingmouf/cmcpat/Scripts/README.md

 - certain errors appeared when using "atomic simple" cpu models in gem5
 - the original tool does not account for the changes made in recent versions of gem5 (stats.txt and config.json have new fields or different entries).
 As such it would crash without producing proper output.
 Changes made in this version account for these modified stats.txt and config.json outputs of recent gem5 while taking steps to prevent the conversion script from crashing when more recent versions of gem5 break the standard form of these files.

-All changes made by Andreas Brokalakis, Synelixis Solutions (brokalakis@synelixis.com)
+All changes made by Andreas Brokalakis, Technical University of Crete, Greece (kingmouf@gmail.com)

 ### How to use the script